Automattic/Edit-Flow/readme.txt

 * Editorial Metadata - Define custom editorial metadata to be attached to every post.
 Admins can add editorial metadata like "contact information", "assignment description", "due date", or "location" using the following field types: checkbox, date, location, paragraph, text, or user dropdown.
 * Story Budget - View all of your upcoming posts in a more traditional story budget view.
 Posts are grouped by category, and view can be filtered by post status, category, user, or limited to a date range.
 Hit the print button to take it on the go.

-More details and documentation can be found on the [Edit Flow website](http://www.editflow.org/)
+More details and documentation can be found on the [Edit Flow website](http://www.editflow.org/).

-For support questions, feedback and ideas, please use the [WordPress.org forums](http://wordpress.org/tags/edit-flow?forum_id=10).
+For support questions, feedback and ideas, please use the [WordPress.org forums](http://wordpress.org/tags/edit-flow?forum_id=10), which we look at often.

 For everything else, say [hello@editflow.org](mailto:hello@editflow.org).